ThuliAkhila/sheShines/README.md

-# sheShines
 ✨ SheShines – Cloth Donation Platform
-SheShines is a web-based application built to connect donors with women in need of clothes.
-It’s simple, functional, and designed to inspire meaningful contributions through a clean and intuitive interface.
+SheShines is a web-based platform connecting clothing donors with women in need.
+Built with simplicity and functionality in mind, it aims to inspire meaningful contributions through a clean, intuitive interface.

-💡 Project Overview
+💡 Mission
-The mission of SheShines is simple:
-Make donating clothes easier, more impactful, and accessible to everyone.
+Make donating clothes easier, more impactful, and accessible for everyone.

-Whether you’re looking to donate clothes or request assistance, this platform bridges the gap with ease.
+Whether you're donating clothes or requesting help, SheShines bridges the gap effortlessly.
 📁 Project Structure
 sheShines/
 ├── frontend/
 │   ├── index.html